lanre-edun/vls_threshold_adjustments/README.md

 Validating HIV viral suppression threshold adjustments for comparable estimates using data from nationally representative household surveys in sub-Saharan Africa

 # Project description
-Using nationally representative Population-based HIV Impact Assessment surveys (PHIAs) from sub-Saharan Africa, we aimed to (1) evaluate the models estimated by Johnson et al. in African populations; (2) compare alternative statistical models for describing observed VL distributions; and (3) assess sex and age differences in VL distribution parameters among PLHIV on ART in sub-Saharan Africa.
+Using nationally representative Population-based HIV Impact Assessment surveys (PHIAs) from sub-Saharan Africa this analyses aimed to (1) evaluate the models estimated by Johnson et al. in African populations; (2) compare alternative statistical models for describing observed VL distributions; and (3) assess sex and age differences in VL distribution parameters among PLHIV on ART in sub-Saharan Africa.

-# Installation or setup
+# Setup
 Analysis were conducted in R version 4.3.1 and packages required for analysis are specified in individual R scripts

 # Data